dfinity/wg-identity-authentication/topics/icrc_34_delegation.md

 Relying Party Delegations **MUST** be for identities exclusive to each individual relying party.
 This property **MUST** be enforced by the signer.

-Signers **COULD** give users the choice to authenticate with their relying party specific identifier instead of accounts (if available).
+Signers **MAY** give users the choice to authenticate with their relying party specific identifier instead of accounts (if available).

 Relying parties **MUST** remove targets if they want to be guaranteed to receive a Relying Party delegation.